Utah Annual Report for an LLC

 It’s the filing that is due every year in order to keep your LLC active.

-You can do this yourself, or you can hire somebody.
+You can do this yourself, or you can hire somebody to file the Utah Business Renewal for an LLC.
 Most LLC Filing Companies offer a Utah Annual Report Service in their packages.

 How much does it cost to renew an LLC in Utah?